tkonopka/writingstats/about.md

 ## Acknowledgments

-The Writing Stats app provides some unique writing aids, but it draws inspiration from existing tools.
+Writing Stats provides some unique writing aids, but it draws inspiration from existing tools.

 [Hemingway app](http://www.hemingwayapp.com/) scores
 text for readability.
 It also helps identify problem words and phrases.